Fireless locomotive: Germany

 Several locomotive builders produced fireless engines throughout the 20th century.
 Meiningen Steam Locomotive Works was still building them in the 1980s.
 Some fireless locomotives are in daily use even in 2021.
 One example is the large coal-fired power station in Mannheim where coal is delivered by rail in long trains of self-discharging hopper wagons.
 Three fireless engines are used to shunt the hoppers on the premises of the power station.

 East Germany, preferring to use its abundant supply of lignite to imported fuel, used fireless engines extensively.
 A series of 200 fireless locomotives was built at RAW Meiningen as late as the 1980s.

 Indonesia

+In 1882, the steam tramway in Batavia (Jakarta) Nederlands-Indische Tramweg Maatschappij started this traction with a series of 20 fireless engines, supplied by the German Hohenzollern with the track gauge 1188 and the serial numbers 244 to 263, labeled as I to XX.

 In 2017, Semboro sugar mill in Jember, East Java used two fireless locomotives due to the presence of flammable bagasse.
 The locos were built by Orenstein & Koppel in Germany in 1928 and 1929 and were used for shunting inside the mill.

 Pagottan sugar mill in Madiun, also in East Java used three Luttermöller axle locomotives, numbered 6, 7 and 8.
 These were conventional steam locomotives that were converted to fireless operation in 2011.